11 Useful Lessons That You Can Learn From Failure

 Failure prevents you from becoming a control freak

 Realising that, no matter how much we want to, we simply can’t control everything is a great reality check.
 The more knowledgeable and successful we become, the more we try to control things.
 And why shouldn’t we?
 Surely, we must know how to do things much better than everyone around us!
 Well, even if that may be true in certain cases, you need to remember that you aren’t omniscient.
-Countless events are happening as you’re reading this blog post that you’ve had absolutely no say in.
+Countless events are happening as you’re reading this life lessons blog that you’ve had absolutely no say in.
 Remember that not only are you incapable of controlling every little detail in your life, but you shouldn’t even try to.
 That will only lead to exhaustion, endless frustration and, ultimately – more failures down the road.

 Failure is never final … unless you let it